ayesha-m1/Sky-healthcheck-Admin/readme.md

 # HealthCare SkyLife
-This is a project about healthcare services.
+This is a project about healthcare services. the data is dynamic